Consensys/doc.goquorum/docs/deploy/upgrade/migration.md

 ## Upgrade to GoQuorum 2.6.0

-GoQuorum 2.6.0 upgrades the base `geth` version from 1.8.18 to 1.9.7.
+GoQuorum 2.6.0 upgrades the base Geth version from 1.8.18 to 1.9.7.
-See [Ethereum 1.9.0](https://blog.ethereum.org/2019/07/10/geth-v1-9-0/) for the complete list if new features added as a part of `geth` 1.9.7.
+See [Ethereum 1.9.0](https://blog.ethereum.org/2019/07/10/geth-v1-9-0/) for the complete list if new features added as a part of Geth 1.9.7.

 !!! note

-    `geth` 1.9.7 has several enhancements at the database layer which are part of GoQuorum 2.6.0.
+    Geth 1.9.7 has several enhancements at the database layer which are part of GoQuorum 2.6.0.
-    Hence, once you migrate to 2.6.0, it can't roll back to older version of GoQuorum.
+    Once you migrate to 2.6.0, it can't roll back to an older version of GoQuorum.
     We recommend backing up the data directory before upgrading to 2.6.0, which you can use to revert back to the older version if necessary.